Get your

 Banknotes in Peru

-Peru’s official currency is the Peruvian sol (PEN), issued by the Central Reserve Bank.
+Peru’s national currency is the Peruvian sol (PEN), the currency of Peru, issued by the Central Reserve Bank.
+The currency code is PEN, and the PEN currency symbol is “S/.”

-Modern soles have advanced security features like watermarks and colour-shifting inks to prevent counterfeiting.
+Modern Peruvian sol notes feature advanced security details, including watermarks, microprinting, and colour-shifting ink to prevent counterfeiting.

 Coins in Peru

-As part of Peru’s official currency, these coins are issued by the Central Reserve Bank and belong to the broader system of the Peruvian sol (PEN).
+As part of Peru’s official currency, these coins are issued by the Central Reserve Bank and form part of the broader Peruvian sol (PEN) system.

 Each features distinct designs reflecting Peru’s cultural heritage, from ancient motifs to national symbols and figures.